31,99 €

 Autorenporträt

-Sheila Rowbotham, who helped start the women's liberation movement in Britain, is known internationally as an historian of feminism and radical social movements.
-She is the author of the ground-breaking books Women, Resistance and Revolution; Woman's Consciousness, Man's World; and Hidden from History.
-Her other works include Dreamers of a New Day: Women Who Invented the Twentieth Century; the biography Edward Carpenter: A Life of Liberty and Love, shortlisted for the James Tait Black Prize and winner of the Lambda Literary Award for Gay Biography, and Rebel Crossings: New Women, Free Lovers and Radicals in Britain and the United States.
-Verso have also reissued her memoir Promise of a Dream: Remembering the Sixties, as part of the Feminist Classic series.
-Her latest book is Daring to Hope: My Life in the 1970s.
+SHEILA ROWBOTHAM, who helped start the women’s liberation movement in Britain, is known internationally as an historian of feminism and radical social movements.
+She is the author of the ground-breaking books Women, Resistance and Revolution; Woman’s Consciousness, Man’s World; and Hidden from History.
+Her later works include Promise of a Dream: Remembering the Sixties; Dreamers of a New Day: Women Who Invented the Twentieth Century; and the biography Edward Carpenter: A Life of Liberty and Love, shortlisted for the James Tait Black Prize and winner of the Lambda Literary Award for Gay Biography.
 Her poetry and two plays have been published and she has written for newspapers and journals in Britain, the US, Italy, Brazil, Turkey, Sweden and Sri Lanka.
-She lives in Bristol.
+An Honorary Fellow of Manchester University and a Fellow of the Royal Society of Arts, she lives in Bristol.